MicrosoftDocs/cpp-docs/docs/c-runtime-library/text-and-binary-mode-file-i-o.md

 ---
 # Text and Binary Mode File I/O

 File I/O operations take place in one of two translation modes, *text* or *binary*, depending on the mode in which the file is opened.
-Data files are usually processed in text mode.
+Data files are often processed in text mode.
 To control the file translation mode, one can:

 - Retain the current default setting and specify the alternative mode only when you open selected files.